Godot Introduction (for Pythoners)

 Lifecycle

-called from leaves to root within the tree (your children should be available)
+_initcalled from root to leaves order within the tree_readycalled from leaves to root within the tree (your children should be available)

 Recursive hollywood calls: